What Trump’s f-bomb rage really says about his relationship with Netanyahu

 This all followed a string of prior tensions and apparent snubs.

-Around the same time, his team negotiated directly with Hamas militant group over hostage releases and a potential ceasefire—apparently without consulting Israel.
+Around the same time, his team negotiated directly with Hamas over hostage releases and a potential ceasefire – apparently without consulting Israel.
 That is something no previous US administration has done before.

 And so while right now appears to be a shaky end to a potentially terrifying war that would have engulfed us all, in Leaf’s words the conflict is “halted” but “not settled”.

-And one of those unresolved problems could be Israel and the US.
+And one of those unresolved problems could be Israel’s relationship with the US.

 Join our commenting forum